Equipment Repairs, Replacements, Upgrades & Comments:

 Selecting a dingy and motor was a major decision.
 There are so many choices and people have different opinions.
 In the Netherlands most people had the rollable, stowable kind with 4 or 6 horsepower motors.
 These are fine if you never go very far, but we had hopes that we would use ours for exploring and diving.
 For longer distances a RIB (Rigid Inflatable) is nice but it must be stored on deck.
 One strong recommendation came from SAIL AWAY! by Paul and Sheryl Shard (a good book and their DVDs for sailing and travel are very enjoyable).
 Paul tries to be objective about the choices, but says "I should mention that we are so happy with our Avon R310 and Yamaha 8HP motor that it might be hard to make objective comparisons to other choices".
 We choose the same model of tender and motor.
 This decision was later confirmed by John Neal of Mahina who believes a RIB, with its speed and capacity outweighs the hassle of having it always on deck.

 Currently (August 2007) we are in Northwest Spain and have used the tender for exploring the beaches and rivers of the Spanish Rias.
 It was a great choice!
 We carry it on deck, using the spinnaker halyard and winch to lift it over the lifelines and onto the deck.
 With a little practice this has become quick and easy.
 The motor is stored on the pushpit and a block and tackle system mounted on the radar pole makes lifting the motor easy.
 An added benefit is that we can open the forward hatches and have some airflow even when it is raining as they are covered by the dinghy.
-Downside - no easy escape for guests using that cabin.
+Downside - no easy escape for guests using that cabin and it stops us from using the front hatch to bring up the spinnaker.

 Update March 2009.
 We are currently in the Caribbean and still think this is the best choice for a dinghy.
 Often we are anchored a mile or two away from the town and having a fast dinghy makes it an easy trip.